Hindawi (publisher): Business model

 Hindawi charges authors an article processing charge.
 The charges vary by journal and are lower on average than other large open-access publishers.
 By 2012, the company had a profit margin of around 50%, higher than the 2008 average of 35% for commercial publishers.

-Most Hindawi journals do not have editors-in-chief, but rather have editorial boards consisting of staff and a volunteer board of 30 to 300 scholars.
+Most Hindawi journals do not have editors-in-chief, but rather have editorial boards consisting of administrative staff and a volunteer board of 30 to 300 scholars.
 There is some concern that this style may lead to lower quality output, or at least the potential for it.
-However, journalist Poynder states, "there is no evidence that Hindawi's editorial approach, or the way in which it recruits authors, has had any serious consequences so far as the quality of its papers is concerned," although he notes that some articles contain poor copy-editing.
-At least one Hindawi journal (Pain Research and Management) has an editor-in-chief.
+However, web journalist Poynder, in the lead to a 2012 long interview of Ahmed Hindawi, said "there is no evidence that Hindawi's editorial approach, or the way in which it recruits authors, has had any serious consequences so far as the quality of its papers is concerned," although he notes that some articles contain poor copy-editing.
+At least one Hindawi journal (Pain Research and Management) had an editor-in-chief.

-Hindawi has been criticized for its use of unsolicited e-mail, with some claiming it is the chief method of attracting manuscripts and editorial board members.
+Hindawi was also criticized for its use of unsolicited e-mail, with some claiming it was the chief method of attracting manuscripts and editorial board members.
 However, others claim that e-mail spam from many publishers is increasing, with open access advocate Stevan Harnad of the University of Southampton stating that while the practice should be frowned upon: I think it's true that Hindawi spams no more than other legitimate businesses and organizations spam today.
 That may not be an admirable standard but it's a realistic one.
 In this context, Hindawi's promotional messages don't deserve to be singled out for stigmatization.